 - 1 tsp nutmeg

-In your mixer, in a large bowl, cream together the shortening and the sugar.
+- In your mixer, in a large bowl, beat together the shortening and the sugar.
 (Mix on medium-high for about 4 minutes, until light in texture, and little air bubbles are visible)

 - Beat in the eggs, pumpkin, water and vanilla.

 - Add the flour, baking powder, baking soda, salt, nutmeg, stirring to blend.